gscoppino/vagrant-simple-apache-django/README.md

-Boilerplate Apache + Django Virtual Machines with optional project boilerplate and support for isolated project frontend/backend, for Red Hat and Debian based environments.
+Boilerplate Apache + Django Virtual Machines with optional project boilerplate for Red Hat and Debian based environments.

 This repo provides an easy way to get started on a new Django project.
 By simply bringing up a new virtual machine via `vagrant up`, it is possible to have a Red Hat or Debian based environment set up with an Apache + Django configuration, along with the default Django starter project already up and running, served at `localhost:8080`.
-With the change of a single configuration variable, you can configure the default project to have an isolated frontend/backend.
-Either way, the created project will already have `STATIC_ROOT` and `STATIC_URL` configured, and a `requirements.txt` present at its root.
+The created project will already have `STATIC_ROOT` and `STATIC_URL` configured, and a `requirements.txt` present at its root.
 With all this out of the way, you can get to business.
 All configuration is stateful thanks to Ansible, so the next time you `vagrant provision`, your project will be exactly how you left it, the provisioner will just update the database, static files, and installed requirements on the machine to match your project.

 You can also import an existing Django project into this environment!
-Simply make sure you put the root of the project (with `manage.py`) directly in the `server/app` folder of whatever environment you choose to go with.
-A `requirements.txt` will be created automatically if it didn't already exist in the root of your project, and the `STATIC_ROOT`/`STATIC_URL` variables will be changed to work in the environment configuration of your choice.
+Simply make sure you put the root of the project (with `manage.py`) directly in the `./server/app` folder of whatever environment you choose to go with.
+A `requirements.txt` will be created automatically if it didn't already exist in the root of your project, and the `STATIC_ROOT`/`STATIC_URL` variables will be changed to work in the environment configuration.
 For now, only SQLite will work for importing.

 # Get Started: